sisterai/estate-assistant-system/README.md

   - This command runs the end-to-end tests defined in the `cypress/integration` directory using Cypress.

-These tests cover various aspects of the application, including:
+These tests address various aspects of the application, including:
-- **Unit Tests:** Individual components and functions to ensure they behave as expected.
+- **Unit Tests:** Individual components and functions to verify they perform as expected.
-- **Integration Tests:** Multiple components working together to ensure they interact correctly.
+- **Integration Tests:** Multiple components collaborating to verify they interact properly.
-- **End-to-End Tests:** Simulating user interactions to ensure the entire application flow works as intended.
+- **End-to-End Tests:** Simulating user interactions to verify the complete application flow operates as intended.

 ## OpenAPI Specification